KeirLoire/topwar-chat-spy/doc/websocket_guide.md

           - wss://knight-us-gcp-1400.topwargame.com/s721
 <a href="https://github.com/KeirLoire/topwar-discord-chat/blob/main/img/httpcanary_websockets.jpg?raw=true"><img src="https://github.com/KeirLoire/topwar-discord-chat/blob/main/img/httpcanary_websockets.jpg?raw=true" width="500"/></a><br>

-## B. How do I get the world chat ID and alliance ID of the game?
+## Section B. How do I get the world chat ID and alliance ID of the game?

-### From the chat websocket (Get current alliance ID from your account).
+### From the chat websocket (Get current world ID and alliance ID from your account).

 1. Press the `chat websocket` from HttpCanary.